matthewjberger/dotfiles/README.md

 ./bootstrap.sh
 ```

-then after booting and logging in:
+then after booting and logging in, open `konsole` and run:

 ```
 wget https://git.io/fjYxO -O post-bootstrap.sh && chmod +x post-bootstrap.sh
-bax ./post-bootstrap.sh
+./post-bootstrap.sh
 ```

 and remember to update the root and user passwords.